• Skip to primary navigation

 What if he’s too sleepy to nurse day 1?

 It is fairly common that babies are extra sleepy day 1.
 This is no big deal, you can help him.
 Every 2-3 hours, place him skin to skin on your chest.
 Talk to him and rub his back and head.
 If he doesn’t wake up to nurse after 20-30 minutes, express some milk from your breasts onto his lips.
 If he still doesn’t wake up, you can express some milk into a spoon.
-The first part of this video (the password is lactation) shows how.
-So does this video by Dr. Jane Morton.
+The first part of this video by Dr. Jane Morton shows how.
 Or ask your lactation consultant!

 Spoon feeding your baby breast milk that you have expressed helps by boosting your milk supply and by getting baby extra milk to help him wake more.